 I learned a few things myself from Mary Jo, Mary, Michelle, Ramsey, and Johnny during the lively repartee on topics ranging from photography to wine, relaxing, airline loyalty programs, being nice, and our favorite topic of all . . . travel.

 This Week in Travel on iTunes Podcasts

 For readers who are unfamiliar with podcasts, the easiest way to listen or subscribe is through Apple iTunes.
-You can access iTunes podcasts through apps on AppleTV, iPhone, iPad, iPod, and desktop computers.
+You can access “This Week in Travel” and other iTunes podcasts through apps on AppleTV, iPhone, iPad, iPod, and desktop computers.
 I enjoy listening to podcasts with iPhone earbuds while walking the park, or synced with my car stereo while driving.
 Listening to podcasts on AppleTV is a great way to stay entertained while working around the house.

 Until Next Time . . . .

 Jerry and I enjoy dialogue with our readers.
 If you already subscribe to podcasts, please tell us about your favorite shows.
-If this is your first experience with a podcast, what did you think?
+If this is your first experience with “This Week in Travel,” what did you think?
 We invite you to leave your comments and questions below, and we always respond!

 Pin This Post!